-The Plastic extrusion is a widely used technique in plastic goods manufacturing, especially when there is a need to create multiple items in a short time period.
+The Plastic extrusion is a widely used technique in plastic goods manufacturing, especially when there is a need to create multiple items in short time period.
 It works by forcing plastic through a shaped opening in a die, turning a raw material into beautiful products like tubes, sheets, sheets, and plastic crockeries.

 How the Plastic Extrusion Process Works?